MikoAL/Lucid/potential_ideas.md

 Given a series of conversation, what info can we learn?

+1. **Information Blocks:**
+   - Attributes: Content, Timestamp, Vector
+   - Example with dialogue data and corresponding result

+2. **Working Memory:**
+   - Repository for recent Information Blocks
+   - Capacity limit, purging old items

+3. **Short-term Memory:**
+   - Cache for Information Blocks exceeding Working Memory capacity
+   - Stores all types of Information Blocks for future reference

+4. **Redundancy Evaluation:**
+   - Cross-encoder comparison for similarity
+   - New Info Block's vector query in Short-term Memory
+   - Discard if similarity above a threshold, retrieve similar Info Block for Working Memory

+5. **Long-term Memory:**
+   - Object-Oriented Memory system (Entities and Event Objects)
+   - Entity Object: Individual's dedicated vector database
+     - Person representation through events
+   - Event Object: Composed of Entities and other Event Objects
+   - Proposed architecture for Long-term Memory

+6. **Conversation Mode:**
+   - Retrieval of information from Long-term Memory to Working Memory and Short-term Memory

+7. **Sleep Mode: Vector Database Update and Similarity Check:**
+   - Thorough review during sleep mode
+   - Cross-encoder evaluation of similarity
+   - Merge process with the language model for streamlined databases

+8. **Summary:**
+    - A way for the AI to remember the current conversation
+    - Combines summary and most recent dialog
+    - Building blocks for Timelines
+    - Diary function for storage in Long-term Memory

+These components collectively form a comprehensive system for handling information, memory, and interactions within a conversational AI framework.

 ---
 ## Information Blocks
 Information Blocks refer to any data picked up and processed into working memory.
 They consist of attributes such as "content" "timestamp" and "vector"...